 Jump Rope improves your agility, hand-to-eye coordination and balance – you’ll feel more steady on your feet.
 It is also a good exercise for building stronger bones.

 Beginners: 5 – 15 minute sessions, 3-4 times per week.

 Tip: don’t get discouraged if you have to stop after a few minutes.
-Take it slow at first, jog in place, then start jumping again.
+If that happens, jog in place then start jumping again.
 The important thing is to stick with it for several sessions a week.

 Experienced: 20 – 40 minute sessions, 3-4 times per week.

 Don’t get bored – there are many different jump rope exercise variations that you can try that may require different types of jump rope equipment or maybe even require no equipment at all.

 See you on the Playground!